Forget About These 5 Wedding Superstitions!

-1. The Groom shouldn’t see his Bride before the Wedding.
-False!
-Superstition dictates that the Groom should not see his Bride at all on the wedding day, especially before sharing the wedding vows… all for the silly reason in case he changes his mind.
+Superstition dictates that the Groom should not see his Bride at all on the wedding day, especially before the wedding vows… all for the silly reason in case he changes his mind.
 Crazy right!?
 It’s seriously a bit late to worry about your Groom ditching you at this final stage of the game.
 Consider first looks.
 First looks are very special and super exciting.
 Make sure your photographer catches the awe in our hubby-to-be’s eye when he turns around to see you dressed in elegance as his bride.
 First looks can also calm the nerves approaching the ceremony.
-We vote that first looks are incredibly special moments just between the two of you, to frame forever.

-3. Do not wear pearls on your Wedding Day.
-False!
 Some cultures believe that wearing pearls symbolises tears, sadness and sorrow.
-Um Hum sorry, ditch this downer on your happy and joyful wedding day.
+Ditch this downer on your happy and joyful wedding day.
 Wear the pretty pearls, which do match absolutely stunningly with most bridal wedding dresses.
 Pearls are glamorous, elegant and are timeless beauty.
-Do not let anything dampen your wedding day, let alone a few beautiful pearls.

-5. Don’t drop your wedding rings on your wedding day.
-False!
-(But try not to drop the rings anyway).
 Superstition dictates that if your wedding rings were dropped by mistake on the wedding day, that person would die.
 Such gobbledygook!
-But take heed somewhat that if you have a young ringbearer or pageboy, secure your wedding bands to the ring cushion, just to avoid the stress of mistakenly losing the wedding rings if anything else.
+But take heed somewhat that if you have a young ringbearer or pageboy, secure your wedding bands to the ring cushion or ring box, just to avoid the stress of mistakenly losing the wedding rings.

-Focus on the good and ditch the dark.
-Superstitions won’t do you any good, but only a few frustrations and worries.
-Enjoy this super special and blessed forever time of your lives.
+Concluding, ditch the dark and focus on the good.
+Superstitions won’t add any positivity to your wedding day, but only a few frustrations and worries.
+Enjoy your blessed and special time of your forever lives together.